aemonge/ollama-watchdog/README.md

 -   [ ] Allow multi string commands, specially useful for `ask`
 -   [ ] Use only GPU, and raise an error if the GPU isn't been used.
 This should be a configuration.
+-   [ ] On the markdown tail, fix the \`\`\` single with no language marks view
+-   [ ] Allow control with special syntax to change the LLM parameters, and SQLite session.
+        > The idea would be to have a system bot, that can change the main threads
+        > conversations, drop in and out some actors.
+Like an director, that directs
+        > acts (threads) with actors (ai bots).
+All with the same chat-like
+        > instructions.
+        > Start simple:
+        > 1. list conversations (sessions)
+        > 2. set / switch to session `a`
+        > 3. delete session
+        > 4. set (incognito) ephimeral session (by default?)
+        > 5. change the model